guochengqian/deep_learning_phd_wiki/readme.md

 Personal website is important to an acdemic researcher.
 ## How to design Your Own Homepage
 ### Github Pages set up
-you can use github pages to host your website for free.
+You can use github pages to host your website for free.
 Just follow the step, it takes you 30 min than you will enjoy your own pages.

 1. Create a github account.
 Config your git environment. (if you are not familiar with git, please refer to [git beginner](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).)